uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 ### Museums could embrace open-source software

 Open source software is not free.
 You still have to install and maintain it, but used wisely it can help keep IT costs at bay.
 It offers the flexibility to create highly customised solutions.
 Open-source collections management software include CollectionSpace and GlamKit.
-[CollectionSpace](https://collectionspace.org/) is maintained by [Lyrasis](https://www.lyrasis.org/), a non-profit organisation focused on enabling equitable access to the world’s knowledge and cultural heritage.​ For content management systems (CMS), [The Interaction Consortium](https://interaction.net.au/) has build considerable expertise when building GlamKit and has now turned [Wagtail](https://wagtail.io/) into a CMS for museums by extending it.
+[CollectionSpace](https://collectionspace.org/) is maintained by [Lyrasis](https://www.lyrasis.org/), a non-profit organisation focused on enabling equitable access to the world’s knowledge and cultural heritage.​ For content management systems (CMS), [The Interaction Consortium](https://interaction.net.au/) has incorporated considerable expertise when building GlamKit and has now turned [Wagtail](https://wagtail.io/) into a CMS for museums by extending it.
 A very comprehensive comparison of [collections management systems](https://www.canada.ca/en/heritage-information-network/services/collections-management-systems.html) was done by the Governement of Canada between 2016 and 2019.

 ### Museums could store digital assets on GitHub or IPFS